ZeldaCool/CryptoChat/README.md

 # CryptoChat
- An encrypted messaging system that uses SSL to connect to a nodeJS server
+ An encrypted messaging system that uses SSL to connect to another client.